 The claim is often made (usually in the context of refuting the KJV only theory) that modern translations like the NASB and the NIV are examples of faithful translations from the original Hebrew and Greek.
 However, this is not entirely true.
 Every popular Bible version in use today has translated certain key texts according to preconceived ideas and biases.
 In other words, it is not unknown for them to translate certain verses in accordance with what they considered the truth

 The tragedy is that most people rely on these inaccurate translations, never once stopping to do Hebrew and Greek word studies for themselves (which is entirely possible).
 Thus they will never know what the Scriptures really say, nor how unbiblical some of the foundational doctrines of the church are.
 And you don’t need to take my word for it.
 Anyone with a computer and a Bible with Strong’s references can look up the words for themselves.
-Note: I do not necessarily trust Strong’s definitions.
+Note: I do not necessarily always trust Strong’s definitions.
 I may be wrong but l often get the feeling that their definitions are based on how various translators rendered the word.
 However, it is quite amazing as to how much you can learn by using Strong’s along with an interlinear Bible to learn how particular Hebrew or Greek words are used in other verses and how they have been translated.
 Like me you will find that certain words and have been rendered according to pre-bias - this is what we believe to be true, so this is what the word must mean.

 Let me give you a couple of simple examples...